layilin/SP23-33852/_annotations/book1_draft2.md

 [people] 13.111n Oliver Cromwell.
 Oliver Cromwell (1599–1658), lord protector of England, Scotland, and Ireland (1653-1658).
 One of the leaders of the English Civil War and a signatory to Charles I's death warrant.
 In 1655, he launched what was known as the Western Design with the intention of dislodging Spanish power in the Caribbean and establishing an English presence there.
 The invasion of Hispaniola was a failure, but the English expelled the Spanish from Jamaica.
 Cromwell died in 1658, but his remains were exhumed in 1661, at which time he was posthumously "executed."

 [people] 13.111n Sir Thomas Modyford.
 Sir Thomas Modyford, first baronet (c.
-1620–1679), one of the founding planters on the English colony of Barbados and later Governor of Jamaica (1664-1669).
+1620–1679), one of the founding planters of Barbados.
+Later governor of Jamaica (1664-1669).

 [people] 13.111n King Charles.
-King Charles II (1630-1685), king of England, Scotland, and Ireland; son of Charles I (1600–1649) and brother of James II (1633–1701).
-He became king after the rule of Oliver Cromwell and the restoration of British monarchy in 1660.
+King Charles II (1630-1685), king of England, Scotland, and Ireland.
+Son of Charles I (1600–1649) and brother of James II (1633–1701).
+He became king after the rule of Oliver Cromwell and the restoration of the British monarchy in 1660.

 14.123 the Nine.
 The nine muses of art, literature, and science.